 Most people who play the lottery know that the chances of winning the biggest prizes are slim.
-For the UK Lotto, the number is one in 45,057,474.
+For the UK Lotto, the number is 1 in 45,057,474.
 Still, older people are convinced that the lottery could be one of the ways to turn their lives around and save for their retirement.

 There aren’t that many reliable sources of information for other international lotteries and the age groups that spend the most on tickets.
-Looking around, we’ve managed to come across some demographic profiles from the US that concern Powerball and Mega Millions players.
+Looking around, we’ve managed to come across some demographic profiles from the US that concern Powerball and Mega Millions of players.

 A 2017 Gallup survey shows that 49 percent of adults in the US buy lottery tickets.
 Hence, this is the most popular form of gambling in the country.

 Men are more likely to buy lottery tickets than women, and black people spend more on average than any other demographic group.
-The US study, however, disproves the findings of the UK study when it comes to the age of people who are interested in the most in games of luck.
+The US study, however, disproves the findings of the UK study when it comes to the age of people who are interested in the most games of luck.